Bendi71/ProjectQ/README.md

 ## Contributing

 If you find any issues, have suggestions for improvements, or want to contribute to this repository, please feel free to open an issue or submit a pull request.
 Contributions are always welcome!

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code for your own educational and research purposes.

-Happy coding!